Dividend: India

-In India, a company declaring or distributing dividends is required to pay a Corporate Dividend Tax in addition to the tax levied on their income.
+In India, a company declaring or distributing dividends is required to pay a corporate dividend tax in addition to the tax levied on their income.
 The dividend received by the shareholders is then exempt in their hands.
 Dividend-paying firms in India fell from 24 percent in 2001 to almost 19 percent in 2009 before rising to 19 percent in 2010.
-However, dividend income over and above ₹1,000,000 attracts 10 percent dividend tax in the hands of the shareholder with effect from April 2016.
+However, dividend income over and above ₹1,000,000 attracts 10 percent dividend tax in the hands of the shareholder starting from April 2016.
 Since the Budget 2020–2021, DDT has been abolished.
-Now, the Indian government taxes dividend income in the hands of investor according to income tax slab rates.
+Now, the Indian government taxes dividend income in the hands of the investor according to income tax slab rates.

 United States and Canada

-The United States and Canada impose a lower tax rate on dividend income than ordinary income, on the assertion that company profits had already been taxed as corporate tax.
+The United States and Canada impose a lower tax rate on dividend income than ordinary income, on the assertion that company profits have already been taxed as corporate tax.
+In the United States, shareholders of corporations face double taxation – taxes on both corporate profits and taxes on distribution of dividends.

+United Kingdom

+The rules in Part 23 of the Companies Act 2006 (sections 829–853) govern the payment of dividends to shareholders.
+The Act refers in this section to "distribution", covering any kind of distribution of a company's assets to its members (with some exceptions), "whether in cash or otherwise".
+A company is only able to make a distribution out of its accumulated, realised profits, "so far as not previously utilised by distribution or capitalisation, less its accumulated, realised losses, so far as not previously written off in a reduction or reorganisation of capital duly made".

+The United Kingdom government announced in 2018 that it was considering a review of the existing rules on dividend distribution following a consultation exercise on insolvency and corporate governance.
+The aim was to address concerns which had emerged where companies in financial distress were still able to distribute "significant dividends" to their shareholders.
+A requirement has been proposed under which the largest companies would be required to publish a distribution policy statement covering dividend distribution.

+The law in England and Wales regarding dividend payment was clarified in 2018 by the England and Wales Court of Appeal in the case of Global Corporate Ltd v Hale [2018] EWCA Civ 2618.
+Certain payments made to a director/shareholder had been treated by the High Court as quantum meruit payments to Hale in his capacity as a company director but the Appeal Court reversed this judgment and treated the payments as dividends.
+At the time of payment they had been treated as "dividends" payable from an anticipated profit.
+The company subsequently went into liquidation; an attempt to recharacterise the payments as payments for services rendered was held to be unlawful.